Skip to main content

 Colchester Climbing Project

-Explore parklands covering more than 11 hectares and home to annual events including Colchester Food and Drinks Festival and Oktoberfest celebrations.
+Explore parklands covering more than 11 hectares and home to annual events including Colchester Food and Drink Festival and Oktoberfest celebrations.

 Visit Colchester’s Castle Park